Firas88Alkhatib/Legot/README.md

 Legot is a JavaScript library for building web user interfaces.

-Legot is Component-Based. it allows you to build encapsulated components with lifecycl, state management and encapsulated styles.
+Legot is Component-Based. it allows you to build encapsulated components with lifecycle, state management and encapsulated styles.
 It supports JSX syntax and has Virtual DOM.

 # Get started